 Other 3D printing advancements include the development of a new method to 3D print shape-shifting objects, the evolution in foot orthotics, and even innovations in allowing sizeable pieces of furniture “to be printed in minutes.”

 In terms of actual companies, there’s a wide range for investors to consider, including:

-NanoDimension (NASDAQ:NNDM), who focuses on the research and development of advanced 3d printed electronics and the development of nanotechnology-based inks that can be used in products for 3D printers.
+- NanoDimension (NASDAQ:NNDM) which focuses on the research and development of advanced 3d printed electronics and the development of nanotechnology-based inks that can be used in products for 3D printers.

-Tinkerine Studios (CVE:TTD) has a focus on 3d printing technologies and education, whose products include: DittoPro, Tinkerine Suite, Tinkerine Filament, and Tinkerine U.
+- Tinkerine Studios (TSXV:TTD) has a focus on 3d printing technologies and education, whose products include: DittoPro, Tinkerine Suite, Tinkerine Filament, and Tinkerine U.

 The potential of 3D printing, particularly in the medical space, makes it clear why many people are considering investing in 3D printing companies.

 According to research firm International Data Corporation (IDC), global spending on 3D printing will reach US$23 billion by 2022, growing at a compound annual growth rate (CAGR) of 18.4 percent between the forecast period 2018 to 2022.
 By 2019, IDC projects global spending on the sector will reach US$14 billion, which would translate to an increase of 23.2 percent from 2018.

 “3D printing solutions are gaining traction outside of the traditional industries of aerospace and automotive manufacturing and healthcare,” Marianne Daquila, research manager at IDC, said in a release.
 “Professional services and retail will each see more than $1 billion dollars in annual spending before the end of the forecast period, driven by the benefits of fully customized solutions.”